 Protests

 Protests pose a different risk than celebrations.
-Some protests are well-organized and obtain all necessary permissions and permits.
+Some protests are peaceful, well-organized, and obtain all necessary permissions and permits.
 Others arise quickly with little-to-no advance warning and may turn violent at a moment's notice.
 Large groups of angry people can be extremely dangerous and unpredictable.
 It's also exceptionally difficult for the police to react to a protest.
 In many countries, the police lack the adequate training and equipment to safely control protests or angry mobs.
-They may use aggressive tactics to disperse the protestors or make arrests indiscriminately.
+They may use aggressive tactics to disperse protestors or make arrests indiscriminately.
 If you're traveling to a country with known protest activity, review our advice for civil unrest.

 Most importantly, if you find yourself in the vicinity of a demonstration or protest, leave the area.
 In some countries, it may be illegal for foreigners to participate in a protest.
 The Mexican constitution, for example, prohibits political activities by foreigners, and potential consequences include detention, imprisonment, and deportation.